amedeedaboville/repotracer/README.md

 Install with `pip install repotracer`.

-To run the `regex_count` and `file_count` stats, you'll need to have `ripgrep` and `fd` installed, respectively.
+To run the `regex_count`,`file_count` and `loc_count` stats, you'll need to have `ripgrep`, `fd` and `tokei` installed, respectively.
 On Macos you can install these with:

 ```
-brew install ripgrep fd
+brew install ripgrep fd tokei
 ```

-Repotracer will look for a file named `config.json` in the current directory, so pick a directory you want to run it from, and always run it from there.
-This might change in the future, but for now it allows for different configs.
+Repotracer will look a config file either in `$PWD/.repotracer/config.json` or `$HOME/.repotracer/config.json`.
+If neither exists, it will create one in the latter location.

 ```
-mkdir traces && cd traces
 repotracer add-stat
 ```